drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 - **Save Disk Space**: CHD files are often much smaller than the original formats
 - **Preserve All Data**: Unlike some compression methods, CHD retains all necessary data and metadata
 - **MAME Compatibility**: Directly usable with MAME and other emulators that support CHD
-- **Data Integrity**: Built-in checksumming helps ensure your disk images remain valid
+- **Data Integrity**: Built-in check-summing helps ensure your disk images remain valid

 ## Troubleshooting